dragomano/Light-Portal/docs/src/en/blocks/create-new.md

 ## Appearance tab

-Here you can configure:
+Here you can configure the block appearance options.

-- appearance options

 ![Appearance tab](appearance_tab.png)